 Try This On For Size

 Here’s an exercise you can do.
 Look at yourself in the mirror.
 Put two fingers just below you cheekbone and push the skin directly upward.
 Look at the change in your jaw line and along the nasolabial folds.
 Then, put your fingers in front of your ears and pull them sideways towards your ears.
 Look at yourself again.
 Which looks more natural?
 Right, moving things upward.
 I rest my case.

 Advice for a Successful Facelift

 So, if a facelift is somewhere in your future, understand that there are ways to do this to make sure that you look like yourself.
-Discuss with your Board-certified plastic surgeon what his or her plans are and how they are going to achieve them.
+Discuss with your board-certified or board-eligible plastic surgeon what his or her plans are and how they are going to achieve them.
 And don’t be put off if a facelift is suggested when you thought that something simpler would work.
 In another blog I will discuss why “mini” lifts and the like may not work.

 And, ask to see some before and after pictures.
 If the pictures are like Picasso’s, keep looking until you find some Michelangelo’s or Da Vinci’s!

 All the best,